 There is no right or wrong, good or bad, left or right when it comes to the topic of Artificial Intelligence.
 What we know is that it is growing and improving at an exponential rate and that there is a high probability of machines eventually outperforming humans.
 In which way, this will go?
 Nobody knows.
 It is barely predictable, and we, as human beings can be excited about the future and the many innovations to come.

 Do you want to see how we use Machine Learning and Artificial Intelligence to help our customers?
-Have a look at our website and follow us on social media for the latest news.
+Have a look at our customer cases and follow us on LinkedIn for the latest news.

 Crystalloids helps companies improve their customer experiences and build marketing technology.
 Founded in 2006 in the Netherlands, Crystalloids builds crystal-clear solutions that turn customer data into information and knowledge into wisdom.
 As a leading Google Cloud Partner, Crystalloids combines experience in software development, data science, and marketing making them one of a kind IT company.
 Using the Agile approach Crystalloids ensures that use cases show immediate value to their clients and make their job focus more on decision making and less on programming.